Yarbo Diagnostic Terminology & System Information Guide

 2. 0: Indicates the device is not connected.

-5. Disk Usage: Displays the disk usage percentage for diagnosing storage-related issues like log file management.
+Displays the disk usage percentage for diagnosing storage-related issues like log file management.
+Data shown as a percentage.

-6. Left Drive Motor: Displays the current usage of the left drive motor to evaluate its performance.
+Displays the current usage of the left drive motor to evaluate its performance.
+Data shown as a numerical value.

-7. Right Drive Motor: Shows the current usage of the right drive motor for performance assessment.
+Shows the current usage of the right drive motor for performance assessment.
+Data shown as a numerical value.

-8. Auger: Displays the current power usage of the auger (snow blower).
+Displays the current power usage of the auger (snow blower).
+Data shown as a numerical value.

 HaLow Connection Information